 Finally, I said either he needs to coach these 5- & 6-year-old boys or else I would!

 Soon after that conversation, I found myself one Saturday in a room full of other parent volunteers waiting for our 7:30 a.m., 5-hour training session to start.
 My only previous experience in soccer was as a little kid and then one year in high school because I liked riding the bus with friends to the games.

-This first team coaching together would mark several more teams to come that I no longer asked my husband if he would coach, but just signed him up.
+This first team coaching together would mark several more teams to come.
+I no longer asked my husband if he would coach but just signed him up.
 It’s a story he has now told at countless end-of-the-season pizza parties.

-We also learned several lessons that first season as well as many more seasons to come that HE coached.
+We also learned several lessons in the first season as well as many more seasons to come that HE coached.
 Here are some of our takeaways – those we learned together and those he shared with me when I asked him for his advice for this article: